UWrc/UWrc.github.io/docs/storage/gscratch.md

 4. **Reclaiming Data From a User That Has Left UW**

 In the case that a lab member has left your group without transferring ownership of data, the principal investigator for the group or a designated member manager or group representative should contact the Hyak team to request an ownership change or a change of permissions via sending an email to help@uw.edu with “Hyak” in the subject line.

+5. **Removing Unused Data**

+If you are no longer using your data and do not anticipate needed it in the future, you should delete it using the `rm` command.
+To delete a directory and all of its contents, use the `-r` (recursive) flag.
+Using `rm` is <ins>irreversible and will permenetally delete a file.</ins>

 ## Scrubbed